 Three main trends in modern dating were pinpointed as the reasons behind the rise in long-term single dudes.

 Dating Apps: Modern dating and many new romantic connections happen on dating apps, although there’s a gross mismatch regarding those seeking heterosexual matches.

 “Upwards of 62%” of users on dating apps are men, according to Psychology Today‘s article.

-With that in mind, the competition men face is “fierce” because those swiping on them have more options.
+With that in mind, men’s competition is “fierce” because those swiping on them have more options.

-Relationship Standards: In addition to the numbers game on dating apps not being in straight men’s favor, women are also increasingly selective in the type of men they’re looking to date as their emotional and personal partner.
+Relationship Standards: Besides the numbers game on dating apps not being in straight men’s favor, women are also increasingly selective in the type of men they’re looking to date as their emotional and personal partner.